 - Earned a certificate of completion from high school (or GED)

 - They were honorably discharged from the Coast Guard or military.
 Those who have completed technical and commercial school also qualify.

 If you qualify but have questions about any of the above mentioned points, you should consult an attorney.
 Lluis Law attorneys are skilled, capable and efficient professionals.

-> In any immigration matter, no matter how difficult it may be, we can help you resolve it.
-Call now and ask for a Free and no obligation consultation.
+In any immigration matter, no matter how difficult it may be, we can help you resolve it.
+Call now and ask for a private and no obligation consultation.
 If you prefer, you can also visit us at our offices in downtown Los Angeles.

-> Who qualifies for DACA?
+Who qualifies for DACA?

 Below is a list of who is eligible for DACA.
 Whether they request renewal of DACA, because it is about to expire, because it has expired or if it was canceled.

 - People who are over the age of 31 who remain in the United States.

 - Graduates or students in a school or any other academic program.

 However, if you currently have DACA, it is advised to contact your attorney as soon as possible and request renewal.
 If you have not been a DACA beneficiary, for now at least, you will not be able to apply for this benefit.